 Meets Third Tuesday - 9:30 am

-The Marigold Circle was organized in 1980, and currently has 20 active members.
+The Marigold Circle was organized in 1980, and currently has 23 active members and 1 associate.
 Our activities are centered around guest speakers, field trips, and garden projects.
 For example, our programs this year have included a fairy garden demonstration; a field trip to the beautiful Albin Polasek Museum and Sculpture Garden in Winter Park; and a hands-on project of birdbath/leaf casting.
 We welcome guests and potential members to join us for our meetings on the third Tuesday of the month at 9:30 a.m.

 Meets Second Monday - 7 pm

 The Blue Sage Garden Circle, formed in 1959, has 14 active members.
 Our meetings are held on the 2nd Monday of each month at 7 pm, which accommodates many of our members who work during the day.
 The meetings are usually held at one of the member’s homes, although we have an annual dinner at a local restaurant and several field trips throughout the year.
 As a gardening group, we enjoy learning through guest speakers, sharing ideas with each other and sharing plants.
 As a social group we enjoy each others company over a glass of wine or a cup of coffee.
 Our membership includes those who have lived in DeLand or Central Florida for a number of years, but some of us have moved here from other areas of the state or country and have new things to learn about gardening in this area.
 We are active in the community, active in the Garden Club of DeLand, and strive to continue educating ourselves all of which aids in our work to keep DeLand beautiful.

 Rose Circle: Not Accepting New Members at this time Meets First Friday following First Thursday - 1:00 pm Circle President: Norma Thomas